kentcdodds/old-kentcdodds.com/content/blog/referential-equality/index.md

 > Us: "Please update it with the object stored at memoryLocation1"

-> React: "No problem!"
-React: "Looks like I've already got that set in state
+> React: "No problem!
+Looks like I've already got that set in state nothing to
-> nothing to do here!"
+> do here!"

 > Us: "No wait!
 React!
 There is definitely stuff to do because we updated the
-> properties of the object."
+> properties of the object! 😡"

 So how do we solve this problem?
 Luckily the solution is fairly simple.
 We just have to initialize our reducer function with a totally new object so that the